gjtorikian/ADC-Zipcode-Sorter/README.markdown

 > 010 - 017

-I work for a non-profit, and there was a need to sort the zip code information into the ADC arrangement, so that they could save on mailing costs.
+I volunteer for a non-profit, and there was a need to sort the zip code information into the ADC arrangement, so that they could save on mailing costs.
 In addition, the USPS has rules that indicate if a package weighs a certain number of pounds, the equivalent number of labels must be added to the item.
 For example, if a package weighs three pounds, it needs three mailing labels.

 This script assembles a CSV list that conforms to these rules.